Whistler Weasel Workers

 Alpine ski racing in Canada is largely dependent on volunteer workers who prepare a course for racing and then maintain the course during the event.
 This activity includes creating and maintaining a hard, smooth snow surface and installing and maintaining safety netting necessary to safeguard both the ski racers and spectators.
 Volunteers also organize and officiate most alpine ski races.
 Among officiating and other tasks requiring large numbers of volunteers are those of Gate Judging (confirms that competitors properly complete the course) and Course Security (restricts access to the race course).

 In the 1970s, while watching a line of course workers walking, arm-in-arm, "boot-packing" the snow on a steep pitch on Whistler Mountain's Dave Murray track, an early race organizer was heard to say, "They're Weasel Workers", naming the group after the slope on which they were working.
 The name stuck and from that time, Whistler's volunteer ski race workers have been known as the "Weasel Workers".

 In 1984, the organization formally registered itself as a society, under the name "Coast Alpine Event Club".
 This name is rarely used and the group is commonly known simply as "the Weasels".
 The Weasels are very loosely organized with membership requirements being simply four or five day's participation as a course worker at a Weasel-supported Whistler ski race.
 Most members are intermediate to advanced skiers, but the organization includes many non-skiers as well.

-Whereas the core membership is resident in the Lower Mainland region of BC (Vancouver and surroundings), and in Whistler, Squamish and Pemberton, BC, Weasel Workers reside throughout Canada, as well as in the USA, Australia, New Zealand, and many countries in Europe.
+Whereas the core membership is resident in the Lower Mainland region of BC (Vancouver and surroundings), and in Whistler, Squamish and Pemberton, BC, Weasel Workers reside throughout Canada, as well as in the US, Australia, New Zealand, and many countries in Europe.